Frank D. Gilroy: Writing career

-Gilroy has also written fiction, including the novel From Noon Till Three, which was adapted into a film starring Charles Bronson.
+Gilroy has also written fiction, including the novel From Noon Till Three, which was adapted into a film starring Charles Bronson and Jill Ireland, Bronson's wife and frequent co-star.
 In addition to writing the screenplay, Gilroy also directed the film.
+He managed to convince Bronson and Ireland of the merits of rehearsal, which they initially detested.
+Gilroy later cited the experience as an example of risky casting that can become "a great source of joy."

 Gilroy also contributed to several TV westerns in the late 1950s, including Have Gun – Will Travel, The Rifleman, and Wanted: Dead or Alive.
 He also created the popular TV series Burke's Law.
 His later credits include Nero Wolfe, a 1977 adaptation of Rex Stout's novel The Doorbell Rang as a television movie with Thayer David.

 Gilroy's play Far Rockaway was used as the basis for The Hero, a one-act television opera by Mark Bucci premiered in 1965 on National Educational Television.

+Gilroy published two books about his ambivalent efforts to succeed in Hollywood.
+The first, I Wake Up Screening, chronicles the making of four films he wrote, produced and directed between 1971 and 1989.
+The second, Writing for Love and/or Money, charts Gilroy's entire writing career but is most notable for its terse yet rambunctious anecdotes about the self-defeatingly incoherent practices of Hollywood producers and executives in the 1950s and 60s.
+Because the book was written in 2007, Gilroy's distance from the events allows for glib, readable accounts that are perennially applicable for aspiring screenwriters.

+One reason Gilroy identified for his friction with movie people was that he treated authenticity as a commodity.
+"I'm not into conscious style, or symbolism or fancy scrims between you and the material", he asserted.
+"I come from a theater background, where you lay it all on the table."

 Advocacy

 A supporter and advocate for writers' rights in theatre, Gilroy was a member of the Dramatists Guild of America.
 In 1968, he was elected as the fourteenth president of the non-profit organization.
 He continued his presidency at the Guild until 1971.